kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h2 class="text-center">Mid / Late 90's - Script kiddie turned network admin</h2>
       <p>
         I started with an Apple PowerBook 190cs and spending most my nights on #macfilez or making very basic websites.
 I started working for my hometown school district pretty soon after they caught me hacking into the high school dial-in unix box.
-Back the gig was mostly wiring old school buildings with cat5 and fiber plus installing NT4 to replace a couple of even older Novel boxes that were running things.
+Back then gig was mostly wiring old school buildings with cat5 and fiber and installing NT4 servers to replace a couple of even older Novel boxes that were running things.
 I did the whole certification thing and got A+, Network+, and MCSE certified while working at a tech training center as an assistant network admin & lab assistant.
 I also bought stock in Apple in 1997... that was one of my better ideas!!
       </p>
     </div>
   </div>